sjl/.plan/README.markdown

 Next issue: when using GIMP to save 1-bit `bmp`s, it saves them in the wrong `bmp` format.
-Got around *this* by exporting to `png` from GIMP and then running `convert TODO` to get the bitmap.
+Got around *this* by exporting to `png` from GIMP and then running `convert dnaat.png -flatten -alpha remove -monochrome dnaat.bmp` to get the bitmap.

 Final issue: the images still weren't loading properly.
 The error message on the calculator is just a useless generic one so it took me a while to track *this* down, but it turns out I had made them the wrong resolution (440x240 instead of 400x240).
 Once I fixed *that* I finally had my custom `OFFIMG`.